Hospice Nurse

 Have you ever had several family members wanting different things for the patient?
 How did you deal with this and how did they come to an agreement?

-Asked by 12ac about 10 years ago
+Asked by 12ac over 10 years ago

 I can't decide if hospice is right for me, I love the idea of helping people and I know all that hospice care does thats what I want to do but I don't know I just can't make a final decision. any advise?

-Asked by haley123 almost 6 years ago
+Asked by haley123 over 6 years ago